VTM archive

 The bedroom producer, pre-social

-She worked around that the way a lot of teenage producers did: shared early tracks on forums (Bliss Corporation's community, among others), hosted finished ones on MySpace, burned CDs for friends, and kept going.
-By the time she was fifteen she had finished thirty-two albums.
-By any measure of productivity, she was already working harder than most people ever will.
+She worked around that the way a lot of teenage producers did: shared early tracks on forums (Bliss Corporation's community, among others), burned CDs for friends, and kept going.
+By sixteen she was starting her thirty-second album.

 Where VTM fits